Choosing a Paper Topic

 For students seeking journals that will maximize their work's impact, the Washington & Lee Law School Library provides rankings, primarily based on citation counts.

-The Signaling Value of Law Reviews: An Exploration of Citation and Prestige (Alan Brophy)
+Alfred L. Brophy, The Signaling Value of Law Reviews: An Exploration of Citations and Prestige, 36 Fla.
+St. U. L. Rev. (2009) .

 A study of citations finds that articles published in secondary or subject specific journals can receive as many citations or more than articles published in top ranked general law journals.